Constructions and performance of hyperbolic and semi-hyperbolic Floquet codes: Acknowledgements

 \section{Acknowledgements}

-OH would like to thank Craig Gidney for helpful discussions, including suggesting \Cref{fig:n_vs_k_up_to_d12_n44000}.
+OH would like to thank Craig Gidney for helpful discussions, including suggesting \Cref{fig:n_vs_k_up_to_d12_n44000}, as well as Barbara Terhal and Matt McEwen for discussions that improved the section on biplanar and modular architectures.
 OH acknowledges support from the Engineering and Physical Sciences Research Council [grant number EP/L015242/1] and a Google PhD fellowship.